by Devon Stone

 Purchase your domain name.
 If you expect to stay in business, purchase your domain name for longer than just one year.
 The cost per year is lower, and you'll look more stable when it comes to Search Engine Optimization.
 If you purchase from GoDaddy.com, 2 years is about $16.
 5 years is about $40.

 You don't need privacy protection.
-If someone can find your name and address on Whois, so what?
-It should be on your website, anyway.
+If someone can find your name and address on Whois, that's okay, it should be on your website, anyway.
 Privacy on a domain name isn't worth the extra expense.
 You also don't need email accounts - those should come from your host for free.
+(If they aren't free, consider another host.)

 When you purchase your domain from GoDaddy, you can also choose hosting at the same time.
 If you're not sure, just get the domain name and nothing else - you can upgrade to hosting later.
 And you'll still get a great price on it if you upgrade later rather than buying now.